obsidianzh/obsidian-docs/zh/Obsidian Sync/Select files and settings to sync.md

 ## Create a settings profile

-Obsidian Sync can sync multiple [[Configuration folder|configuration folders]] to the same remote vault.
+Obsidian Sync can sync multiple [[设置文件夹|configuration folders]] to the same remote vault.
 You can use this to create different profiles, for example one for mobile devices and another for your laptop.

 To set your settings folder: